Why Purpose at WVU?

 Will there be a physical location for the Center?

 Yes.
 A Purpose Center will be located on the third floor of Evansdale Crossing next to the Evansdale WVU Visitors Center.
-We hope to open sometime this fall.
+While there currently is no physical location, our team is happy to travel to campus partners.

 What is the timeline for this project?